Did you know?

 The year 2003 saw the birth of the Fair Trade in Tourism South Africa trademark (now Fair Trade Tourism), an initiative that recognises certain special tourism ventures for their efforts at sustainable tourism.

-Most Fair Trade destinations employ people from local communities, and train and empower them.
+Most Fair Trade Tourism destinations employ people from local communities, and train and empower them.
 They have ethical business practices, respect the environment, and promote local tourism attractions.

 In 2009, Heritage SA became the official auditors for Green Globe International in Sub-Saharan Africa.